 How to avoid cash advance fees: This is another completely avoidable fee.
 Avoid cash advance fees by not using your credit card to withdraw cash and instead keep a debit card on hand for those instances when you may need to make a cash withdraw.
 In addition to fees, cash advances generally begin accruing interest immediately rather than after a grace period as is typical for purchases.
 Bottom line: A quick ATM withdrawal could turn into an expensive decision.

-What is a late payment fee?
-Banks assess late payment fees when you fail to make your minimum payment by the statement due date.
+A late payment fee is a punitive fee banks assess when you fail to make your minimum payment by the statement due date.

 What credit cards charge late payment fees?
 Most credit cards charge late payment fees.
 A few, particularly credit cards for students, will waive the fee for the first late payment, but you shouldn’t count on that.
 Besides being bad for your wallet, missing payments will eventually impact your credit score.